I'd say it's amazing what we don't know out there versus what we think we know.

 Why in the world would anybody want that?

-Now Bennett's a Republican.
+Now, Bennett's a Republican.

 Well, I can tell you right now why liberal Democrats want that.

-That's these are people that are going to become dependent on an ever larger welfare state.
+These are people that are going to become dependent on an ever larger welfare state.

 That's exactly what they want out of this.

-They they love economies that are dependent on that because that means those people are going to be dependent on the Democrats who run government.
+They love economies that are dependent on that because that means those people are going to be dependent on the Democrats who run government.

-And they use these these word games of conservatives, we talk about property rights or the market or judicial restraint or originalists.
+Conservatives, we talk about property rights or the market or judicial restraint or originalists.

-And of course, those terms do not convey immediate, understandable emotion, like social justice, affordable housing, affordable health care, and those sorts of things.
+And of course, those terms do not convey immediate, understandable emotion like social justice, affordable housing, affordable health care, and those sorts of things.

-And you know what I've always said in the there's a reason for this, by the way.
+There's a reason for this, by the way.

 Liberalism is the most gutless choice you can make.